 Nest Hello doorbell

 The Nest Hello doorbell, designed to take on Ring and the gang, has HDR, night-vision, a 4:3 aspect ratio and a 160-degree field of view – so you can see an entire person and whatever packages or pizza they might have on them.
 It's also got facial and person detection, and you can train it to alert you if it's someone you know – or someone you don't.
-For instance, if your granny is coming Hello can let you know so you can get ready to meet her.
+For instance, if your granny is coming then Hello can let you know so you can get ready to meet her.
 You'll also get HD video and calls, and there's a mode called Nap Time – basically Do Not Disturb – that won't ring any sounds.

 An interesting addition is Quick Responses, where you can simply click on a canned response.
 Your Nest Hello will will speak for you, tossing out something like "You can leave it here, thanks!" or "Just a moment".